sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 We'll add the customization registry key to the mounted image by loading the mounted image's SYSTEM registry hive, and then then adding a key.
 Then we'll configure ScanState to exclude the registry key when capturing your recovery package to ensure that the registry key doesn't get restored during reset or recovery scenarios.

+> [!IMPORTANT]
-> **Important**: Don't ship your Windows 10 S PC with the registry in place.
+> Don't ship your Windows 10 S PC with the registry in place.
 You'll have to remove the registry key prior to shipping the device.

 1. Load the SYSTEM registry hive from your mounted image into regedit on your technician PC.
 We'll use a temporary hive called HKLM\Windows10S.